-I offer fully inclusive counselling to couples from my secure and private premises in Billericay.
-Due to the nature of couples' counselling it is only available in person and cannot be offered via online or telephone.
+I offer fully inclusive counselling to couples and families from my secure and private premises in Billericay.
+Due to the nature of this counselling it is only available in person or by online (Zoom or Teams).

 Online (via Zoom)

-I offer remote, one-to-one counselling sessions online via the Zoom platform.
+I offer remote counselling sessions online via the Zoom platform.

 I will act as the Administrator and details of the session, including secure log in details, will be sent 24 hours in advance.